Riteshbaranwal01/Riteshbaranwal01/README.md

 - 👋 Hi, I’m @ritesh_vbs
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning 5G GFDM,DFT-S-GFDM
+- 🌱 I’m currently learning 5G,6G, GFDM,DFT-S-GFDM,OTFS

 <!---
 Riteshbaranwal01/Riteshbaranwal01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.